pypy/pypy/pypy/doc/contributing.rst

 Your first contribution
 -----------------------

-The first and most important rule how _not_ to contribute to PyPy is "just hacking".
-This won't work.
-There are two major reasons why not -- build times are large and PyPy has very thick layer separation which make it harder to "just hack a feature".
+The first and most important rule how **not** to contribute to PyPy is "just hacking a feature".
+This won't work, and you'll find your PR will typically require a lot of re-work.
+There are a few reasons why not:

+* build times are large
+* PyPy has very thick layer separation
+* context of the cPython runtime is often required

 Instead, reach out on the dev mailing list or the IRC channel, and we're more than happy to help! :)

 Some ideas for first contributions are: